MyNiuuu/MOFA-Video/README.md

 During the training stage, we generate sparse control signals through sparse motion sampling and then train different MOFA-Adapters to generate video via pre-trained SVD.
 During the inference stage, different MOFA-Adapters can be combined to jointly control the frozen SVD.

----

-please check the gallery of our [project page](https://myniuuu.github.io/MOFA_Video) for many visual results!

 ## 📰 **TODO**
 - [ ] Gradio demo and checkpoints for trajectory-based image animation (By this weekend)